Fionnuala Ní Aoláin: Career

 She was an executive member of the American Society of International Law from 2009 to 2012, and of the Committee on the Administration of Justice (CAJ), in Northern Ireland.
 She is a member of the Irish Council for Civil Liberties, and was appointed by the Secretary-General of the United Nations as Special Expert on promoting gender equality in times of conflict and peace-making in 2003.

 She was nominated by the Irish government in 2004 to the European Court of Human Rights, and was both the first woman and the first academic lawyer to be nominated.

 She was concurrently professor of law at the University of Ulster, in Northern Ireland, where she teaches international law and international human rights law.
 She was the founder and associate director of the Transitional Justice Institute, with Dorsey & Whitney and as Professor of Law of the University of Minnesota Law School.
 She is married to Oren Gross, Irving Younger professor of law at University of Minnesota Law School.

 In 2015 Just Security described her as concurrently serving as the Dorsey & Whitney Chair in Law at the University of Minnesota Law School and as a professor of law at the University of Ulster.

 In 2017, Ní Aoláin became the Special Rapporteur for Counter Terrorism and Human Rights.

 In November 2020, she intervened in the British Supreme Court case of Begum v Home Secretary, to do with Shamima Begum.

 In June 2023, she released her final report on the Guantanamo Bay detention camp.
-The report concludes that prisoners endure "ongoing cruel, inhuman, and degrading treatment" and that the detention center should be closed.
+The report concludes that prisoners endure "ongoing cruel, inhuman, and degrading treatment" and that the detention centre should be closed.